 - M -

 Main Line - the primary line that supplies water from the water company's meter at the street up to the point where it enters the home; all other supply lines in the home branch out from this mainline

 - N -

 Nipple - a short length of pipe installed between couplings or other fittings.

 No-Hub Connector - a connector for no-hub iron pipe consisting of a rubber sleeve and a stainless steel band secured by hose clamps.
-Or a a neoprene sleeve with two adjustable steel bands that is used for connecting dissimilar materials (for example, when connecting new plastic pipe to an existing cast-iron drainpipe.)
+Or a neoprene sleeve with two adjustable steel bands that are used for connecting dissimilar materials (for example, when connecting new plastic pipe to an existing cast-iron drainpipe.)
 Usually used in older homes.

 - P -